pludikar/dogbone2/README.md

 the performance of this approach is day and night compared to the original version.

 Select the face you want the dogbones to drop from.
 Specify a tool diameter and a radial offset.
-The add-in will then create a dogbone with diamater equal to the tool diameter plus The add-in will then create a dogbone with diameter equal to the tool diameter plus twice the offset (as the offset is applied to the radius) at each selected edge.
+The add-in will then create a dogbone with diameter equal to the tool diameter plus twice the offset (as the offset is applied to the radius) at each selected edge.